 becomes problematic when you need to get it from your studio to a gallery or someone's home.
 Shipping a large canvas presents not only issues of wrapping it safely, but also a huge cost!
 Which is where Genie Canvas

 has spotted a niche, and has started manufacturing a blank canvas that's easy to roll up and restretch.
 Everything fits into an oversized tube, reducing shipping costs.
+(Buy Direct

 Sound too good to be true?
 I had my doubts, especially concerning what wrapping the stretchers